mukundan1/mukundan1/README.md

-- Welcome, I’m @mukundan1
+- Welcome, I’m mukundan155@gmail.com
-- I’m interested in everything & anything.
+- I believe in myself that I can do everything & anything.
-- Learning, always, no matter what.
+- Implementing, relearning, always, no matter what.
-- Keeping it simple, I'm stupid.
+- [to] Keeping it simple, I'm stupid.

 <!---